norbert-acedanski/ciphers/README.md

 - Fractionated Morse Cipher
 - Playfair Cipher

+# To Do:

+- Create more user-friendly references
+- Write function to properly prepares text for encoding and decoding functions
+- Add basic description for each cipher

 # Usage
 Use it to play with ciphering and deciphering messages as you wish.
 Script can be used to brute force some messages in order to decipher them.